Saluana/EZAI-Web-Scraper/README.md

 1. Use browserless.io for scraping instead of the headless chromium that comes with puppeteer.
 It's faster and more reliable.
 2. For better results changed the language model to text-curie-001 or text-davinci-002.
 The default model is cheap, but not the greatest.
-3. For easiest deployment, use the docker image in the dist folder (Make sure you add the .env variables).
+3. For easiest deployment, use the docker file in the dist folder (Make sure you add the .env variables).
 4. If you make a cool feature or find a bug, please consider contributing!

 ### Enviroment Variables